MEGA65/mega65-core/docs/fat32.md

 At this point, the four primary-partitions on the sdcard would have been examined, and their details stored in the "dos_disk_table:" (see below).
 Then this routine attempts to change-directory-into the "dos_default_disk" by calling "dos_cdroot" function.
 This is described in detail below.

 If the "dos_cdroot:" function returns true, then the MEGA65 has file-system properties and files etc can be loaded (and 'saved' in the future).
-In this case, the kickstart execution continues at "mountsystemdiskok:" where files are loaded from the FAT32 partition marked as the "dos_default_disk".
+In this case, the hyppo execution continues at "mountsystemdiskok:" where files are loaded from the FAT32 partition marked as the "dos_default_disk".

-This concludes the *toplevel* description of the kickstart-code with respect to the fat32/sdcard implementation.
+This concludes the *toplevel* description of the hyppo-code with respect to the fat32/sdcard implementation.
-Details below are for the *lower-level* description of the kickstart-code with respect to the fat32/sdcard implementation.
+Details below are for the *lower-level* description of the hyppo-code with respect to the fat32/sdcard implementation.

 ===================================================================
 ===================================================================